u413-284-si/matrixLayerRotation/README.md

 ## Contact & contribute

 Feedback and/or fixes to improve the project are always welcome.
-Please leave either an open issue or a merge request.
+Please leave either an open issue or even better a merge request.